LS Pro: Competition format

 Depending on the number of teams in the league, teams play every other team two to four times per season, for a total of between 15 and 20 games.
 The winner gets the regular season championship.
 Each team has a minimum of nine paid players and is subject to a salary cap.

 Coupe L1QC

-At the end of the year, there is a league cup, called the Coupe L1QC (formerly the Coupe PLSQ), which began in 2013.
+At the end of the year, there was a league cup, called the Coupe L1QC (formerly the Coupe PLSQ), which began in 2013.
 The format varies each season, depending on the number of teams in the league.
-The most recent cup competition featured the top four teams from league play in a single-knockout tournament.
+The most recent cup competition featured the top eight teams from league play in a single-knockout tournament.
 In the past, the cup has also used a group stage and knockout format where three groups of three teams were formed, and the winner of each group along with the best second-place finisher advanced to the semi-finals.

+Coupe du Québec

+The 2026 season was the first edition of the Coupe du Québec with the teams from Ligue1.
+Before 2026, the Coupe du Québec was only for teams from Ligue2 and lower divisions.
+The format had a group phase (13 groups of 4 teams, mostly from same region to reduce the travel) followed by a 32-team knockout phase.